foxcaulfield/create-your-hero/README.md

   to JSON" and "Upload from JSON" buttons
   ![](./screenshots/screenshotJSON.png)

-- After you're finished, click the "Save and back to main button"
+- After you finished, click the "Save and back to main button"
   ![](./screenshots/screenshotBack.png)

 - You can hit or delete you hero just pressing proper buttons